NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

 ![](screen-shot-2021-03-17-at-2.36.06-pm.png "UDGenerateEnvelope")

-Since zoning is so complicated, it's very likely you won't get a perfect result.
-So UDTools gives you the ability to modify the zoning envelope when you need to before generating a massing.
-Think of this as a "tool sharpening" moment, can overcome the shortcomings of the "blunt tool" of built-in zoning with something that makes more sense
+Since zoning is so complicated, it's possible you won't get a perfect result.
+So UDTools gives you the ability to modify the zoning envelope when needed, before generating a building massing.
+Think of this as a special kind of override versus the defaults.
+Here, you have an opportunity to bring your professional knowledge to bear directly on the geometry itself, not just the rules or assumptions that go into it.
-    - designer or planner can intervene with information you know that the tool doesn't know

 Try making a small change to the envelope before moving on to the next step.
 Some methods to try:

-* Cmd-Shift-Click to select and push/pull individual faces or edges.
+- Cmd-Shift-Click to select and push/pull individual faces or edges.
-* Draw lines or polylines on the ground plane and use `Slab` or `ExtrudeCrv` (with the `solid` option turned on) to create new closed solid polysurfaces, then `BooleanDifference` with the envelope
+- Draw lines or polylines on the ground plane and use `Slab` or `ExtrudeCrv` (with the `solid` option turned on) to create new closed solid polysurfaces, then `BooleanDifference` with the envelope
-* Extrude a curve vertically to get a cutting surface, then BooleanSplit with the envelope to cut it into parts.
+- Extrude a curve vertically to get a cutting surface, then BooleanSplit with the envelope to cut it into parts.

 When you're done, just make sure the result is still a closed solid polysurface, and that it's on the envelope sublayer of your current scenario.